 It wasn't easy for Madonna and her photographer, Steven Meisel, to get some of the more voyeuristic shots for Sex.
 Meisel used classic Miami Beach scenes as the backdrops for some of the photos.
 And Madonna played a risque housewife in a few scenes involving overt public nudity.

 She pumped gas in black tights (and nothing else).
 She hitchhiked wearing nothing but a pair of black heels (and no one recognized her).
-She even ordered a pizza while nude.
-The owner of the pizza shop was not amused, however.
-In his frustration, he actually called the police on Madonna and her crew.
+She even ordered a slice at a pizza place while nude.
+The owner of the pizza shop was not amused, however, and called the police on Madonna and her crew.

 Madonna outdid herself in 1992.
-She published innovative photography book Sex, and she released the immensely sensual album, Erotica.
-The former art collection featured explicit photographs and the latter offered a more bittersweet and romantic take on intimacy.
+She published a best-selling photography book and released an immensely sensual album in the same year.
+The bound art collection featured explicit photographs, and the record offered a more bittersweet and romantic take on intimacy.
 Fans were especially shocked by the narrative technique Madonna chose to employ.
-One of her alter egos - Mistress Dita - posed suggestively for the book and sang on the album.
+She adopted an alter ego named Mistress Dita as she posed suggestively for the book and sang on the album.

 The character was inspired by 1930s star Dita Parlo.
-The golden age of Hollywood also influenced Madonna for "Material Girl" and "Vogue."
+The golden age of Hollywood had long influenced Madonna, as shown by the lyrics and videos for "Material Girl" and "Vogue."